FAQ

 To keep this first run truly small-batch and hand-built, ORE irons will come standard with Dynamic Gold S300 shafts, the classic choice for forged blade irons.
 Full shaft customization will expand in future runs once preorder volume supports flexible ordering from True Temper.

-ORE-Hide genuine leather grips (artisan wrapped)
+For grips, every set will come standard with ORE genuine leather grips (artisan wrapped)

 Custom length adjustments can be made during assembly.